-In order to maintain as high a health status as possible, there are certain restrictions on experimental activities and movements of both researchers and experimental animals.
+In order to maintain as high a health status as possible, there are certain restrictions on experimental activities and movements of both researchers, experimental animals and cell lines.
 Animals are regularly brought out from our core breeding facility, colloquially known as 'the barrier', to the open part of The Animal Facility that can be accessed by researchers and where behavior and procedure rooms are located.

 Introduction of new animals or strains